 When you shift to Reverse, the Park Assist view displays on the left side of the instrument panel, showing objects that are in close proximity to the front and rear of Model S. This view closes when you shift into Drive unless an object is detected close to the front of Model S, in which case the Park Assist view closes automatically when your driving speed exceeds 5 mph (8 km/h).
-When reversing, visual feedback also displays on the touchscreen, immediately below the camera view (see Rear View Camera on page 73).
+When reversing, visual feedback also displays on the touchscreen (see Rear View Camera on page 70).
 You can manually close the park assist view on the touchscreen by touching the X in the upper corner.